melvyniandrag/JavaFall2019ClassRepo/Lectures/Week03_EssentialJavaKnowledge/Readme.md

 See `Code/Strings`.

-## [ 7:30 - 7:45 ] Exercises
+## [ 7:45 - 8:10 ] Exercises

+Give the class 5 minutes for each problem.
+Wait for them to finish, then go over it and move on to the next one.

 1. Write a program using `Byte` objects that uses methods similar to the methods above that were only for the Integer class. e.g. does 	`static Byte decode ( String b )` exist?
-Does `static Byte valueOf(String s )` exist?

 2. In the documentation there is also a reference about how to print dates.